 After the selection you can mark up the captured image using various colours of pens as well as a highlighter.
 If you make a mistake, the eraser removes the markup (it removes the entire markup but doesn't allow minor edits like trimming the edges around your markup).

-Snipping Tool comes free with Windows 10, Windows 8.1, Windows 7 and Vista.
-It can be found in the Windows Accessories folder but I suggest you pin it to the Start menu or desktop if you use it frequently.
+Snipping Tool can be found in the Windows Accessories folder but I suggest you pin it to the Start menu or desktop if you use it frequently.
 However, you'll want to check out the more capable Snip & Sketch.

 Most people will find the built-in capture capability on a Mac works well for them.

 In every option below, the screen shot is saved as a .PNG file on your desktop using the name “Screen Shot” with the date and time appended.

 Experiment with the setting to find out what works best for you.

 To capture the entire desktop click on Shift+Command+3.